The New Standard in Quality + Innovation

-For the last decade, we’ve been there as bouldering pads morphed from duct-taped sofa cushions into refined landing systems.
+For the last two and a half decades, we’ve been there as bouldering pads morphed from duct-taped sofa cushions into refined landing systems.
 River rock, chipped rubber, and even moveable pads were commonplace not that long ago in climbing gyms; now gym padding is clean uniform attractive easy to maintain with a dialed-in impact attenuation response capable of handling hundreds or thousands of climbers daily.
 Adapting and evolving to these changing demands has always been essential for us here at Flashed where we have led the industry by setting the standard.

 It’s been a wild ride so far and we look forward to taking things forward from here.
 Here is a short timeline description of our story:

 Nothing stays the same, everything is always on the move, shifting, evolving.
-Over our 23yr history, Flashed has always strived to be at the forefront, or even ahead, of that leading edge.
+Over our 27yr history, Flashed has always strived to be at the forefront, or even ahead, of that leading edge.

 Demands on products, methods of application, a growing climbing community: these are always changing and our commitment is to keep on top so you can trust any product that has our name on it.
 Both today and into the future.

 For any product, it simply has to work, and work well.
 Along with intelligent design and proper field testing the dependability of a product is based on the materials used.
 For this reason we spend an inordinate amount of time researching materials to get this right.
 This approach permeates all of our products and we trust you’ll recognize the difference.